strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 ## Room messages

 The server can notify clients about events that happened in a room.
-Currently such messages are only sent out when chat messages are posted to notify clients they should load the new messages.
+Currently such messages are only sent out when chat messages are posted.

-Message format (Server -> Client, chat messages available):
+Message format (Server -> Client, new messages available, refresh chat):

     {
       "type": "event"